geothm/spring-fundamentals/src/main/resources/exercises.md

 DB3.
 Create an entity for a BankAccount with fields for customerName, accountNo, accountCurrency, amount and a open field.
 Create the Repository to save and load BankAccount entities.
 Create the Thymeleaf templates and Controller methods to add a BankAccount and load the BankAccount table.

 DB5.
 Create a Spring Data Repository for the Book entity and replace the BookRepository in the Service object.

+SS1.
+Create a Spring Security configuration with in-memory authentication for three users: user1/password1 with role PRODUCTS , user2/password2 with role FINANCIAL and user3/password3 with role PRODUCTS, FINANCIAL.